SLAMPAI/game_reasoning_arena/docs/prompting.rst

 The Hierarchical Prompt Creation System
 ---------------------------------------

-Board Game Arena's prompt creation follows a layered architecture that allows for both consistency and customization.
+Game Reasoning Arena's prompt creation follows a layered architecture that allows for both consistency and customization.
 Let's explore each layer:

 Environment-Level Prompt Generation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~